Residents can subscribe to our garden waste service with collections every two weeks. The service is charged but optional - you don't need to sign up.

 By law, we must collect garden waste separately but we are allowed to charge for it.
 Over 80% of all local authorities in England and Wales do this.

 It costs approximately £3 million every year to provide this service.
 The costs would be higher if residents already paying for a subscription didn't need to.

-We will not be making a profit on this service as the £40 fee was calculated by looking at costs for containers, collections (including the charges we incur for taking it for composting) and administration.
+We do not make a profit on this service as the £40 fee was calculated by looking at costs for containers, collections (including the charges we incur for taking it for composting) and administration.
 The subscription at £40 does not cover the full cost of the service.